Skip to main content

 For a current listing of LLPAs (and waivers), see the Loan-Level Price Adjustment (LLPA) Matrix.

-For mortgage loans repurchased by a lender, Fannie Mae in its sole discretion may require reimbursement by the lender for any premium paid in connection with the purchase of the related repurchased mortgage loan without regard to the 120–day limitation.
+For a loan repurchased by a lender, Fannie Mae, in its sole discretion, may require reimbursement by the lender for any premium paid in connection with the purchase of the related repurchased loan without regard to the 120–day limitation.

 Recent Related Announcements